tarwn/lessthandot-hugo/blogs/content/posts/2012-02-10-february-2012-presentations.md

 [PASS Performance Virtual Chapter][8]

-I’m going to be live on the internet!
-This will be my first presentation for the Performance VC and I’m excited about it.
+I'm going to be live on the internet!
+This will be my first presentation for the Performance VC and I'm excited about it.

 Filegroups: Putting The Pieces Together Every DBA must know how to create and maintain filegroups because they affect performance, maintenance, and security of your data.
 What are filegroups, and how do you use them?
 In this session, I'll show you how to create filegroups, create objects in them, move objects to them, perform maintenance, and walk through piecemeal restores.